damn/grid2d/README.md

 # Grid2D

 A two dimensional grid data structure that is implemented as a 2d vector.
+Reason is that it is much faster than using a map of [x y] positions to values.

 ## Leiningen